bomonike/bomonike.github.io/anthropic-certs.md

    ```
    CAUTION: "cloud" in the model ID means access in the cloud and loss of privacy.

-   WARNING: <a target="_blank" href="https://medium.com/towards-artificial-intelligence/ive-been-recommending-deepseek-kimi-for-months-then-anthropic-published-this-40e95dc8cd1b">Kimi (in China) was created (stolen) by distillation of Anthropic's model</a>.

    The model features a 1T-parameter Mixture-of-Experts (MoE) Transformer architecture with 32B activated parameters.
    It supports image, video, PDF, and text inputs up to 256K tokens and excels in benchmarks like MMMU-Pro (78.5), SWE-Bench Verified (76.8), and AIME 2025 (96.1).
    Trained on approximately 15 trillion mixed visual and text tokens, it enables native multimodality, cross-modal reasoning, and efficient tool use grounded in visual data.

    Using a free model means that you can use automatic <strong>/loop</strong> to iterate through many results, then select the best, like a Monte Carlo simulation.

-   The Apple M3 Max has more bandwidth than the newer M4 Pro.
+   <a target="_blank" href="https://www.youtube.com/watch?v=UV1WDNe4J5w&t=5m35s">VIDEO</a>:
+   * Using the "DeepSeek V4 Flash (high)" (from China) yields 75% of performance at 1% of the cost.
+   * Using the "DeepSeek V4 Pro" is the best price/performance
+   <br /><br />

+   WARNING: <a target="_blank" href="https://medium.com/towards-artificial-intelligence/ive-been-recommending-deepseek-kimi-for-months-then-anthropic-published-this-40e95dc8cd1b">models from China (Kimi, DeepSeek, etc.) was created (stolen) by (adversarial) distillation of Anthropic's models</a>.
+Michael Kratsios @mkratsios47

-   But LM Studio using the MLX backend can produce 20 to 30 percent faster generation for the same model on the same hardware.
+1. The LM Studio GUI using the MLX backend can produce 20 to 30 percent faster generation for the same model on the same hardware.

-1. <a target="_blank" href="https://www.youtube.com/watch?v=Cyn_Dm05_eU&t=1m44s" title="by Alex Ziskind">VIDEO</a>: Instead of "Download" at<br />
+   <a target="_blank" href="https://www.youtube.com/watch?v=Cyn_Dm05_eU&t=1m44s" title="by Alex Ziskind">VIDEO</a>: Instead of "Download" at<br />
    <a target="_blank" href="https://lmstudio.ai/blog/claudecode/">https://lmstudio.ai/blog/claudecode</a>
    ```bash
    brew install --cask lm-studio
    ```

 <a name="ClaudeDesktopUI"></a>